 It's hard to remember just how radical it seemed at the time for some of these acts to be playing to 20,000 people.
 All day.
 As Dave Navarro recalled to Spin: "In the original Texas Chainsaw Massacre, towards the end, Leatherface is [filmed] in broad daylight, almost as if you're watching a documentary, and that makes it that much more terrifying.
 Just like Nine Inch Nails, seeing them in the daylight."

-This year's lineup in Chicago's Grant Park is no collective slouch...as 2013 lineups go, anyway.
-Nine Inch Nails, those veterans of 1991, are back, joined by the Cure, Mumford & Sons, Phoenix, Queens of the Stone Age, the Killers, the Postal Service, the National, and Vampire Weekend, along with Kendrick Lamar, the Lumineers, Ellie Goulding, Icona Pop, Matt & Kim, and plenty of other acts du jour.
-All tickets are sold out, so there's no danger of anyone coining the term "Farrell's folly" any time soon.
+This weekend's lineup in Chicago's Grant Park is no collective slouch...as 2012 lineups go, anyway.
+The Chili Peppers, those veterans of 1992, are back, joined by Jack White, the Black Keys, and Florence & the Machine, all of whom would seem to put the lie to Farrell's contention a few years ago that the age of newly developing rock headliners is over.
+Black Sabbath will be on hand to recall a much earlier festival era, along with Frank Ocean, the Shins, Alabama Shakes, M83, Sigur Ros, Justice, and plenty of other acts du jour.
+All tickets sold out by the end of May, so there's no danger of anyone coining the term "Farrell's folly" any time soon.

 Does this year's lineup feel as relevant to you as Lolla's national glory days, or are you happy to stick with your own personal nostalgia-palooza?